resire02/capstone48_intro_to_microcontrollers/deliverables/3_lab-2/lab/Lab-2.md

 ![MCP23008 Pin Mappings](./images/MCP23008_Wiring.png)

+To test this component, we will be creating a small sketch that "bounces" a light from one side of the LEDs to the other.
+Our goal will be to have the left-most LED start as on, then turn off, an the one right of it to turn on, repeating this until it reaches the other side, and then turning around and doing the opposite (right turns on, then off, one left of it turn and so on).

 To start our sketch, we will import a few basic libaries that will allow us to easily communicate to the IO-Expander 1.

 ```